OSGeo/gdal/doc/source/download.rst

 Development Source
 ------------------------------------------------------------------------------

-The main repository for GDAL is located on github at https://github.com/OSGeo/GDAL.
+The main repository for GDAL is located on GitHub at https://github.com/OSGeo/GDAL.

 You can obtain a copy of the active source code by issuing the following